Get to know the new Microsoft Customer Agreement

 Enhanced billing and cost management

 Customize your invoicing to separate your usage by department or workgroup, enable cross-charging, and get targeted cost-management recommendations.
-Manage your purchasing, provisioning, and account details through a unified Azure portal.
+All these enhancements are made possible by using Azure Cost Management + Billing – directly available for use in the Azure portal.

 The new customer agreement will become available in 2019 in select regions.